chrisakroyd/random-seedable/README.md

 Picks a random element from the array.

 ##### Parameters
-- array -> Array of any type from which to pick random number.
+- array -> Array of any type from which we randomly select one item.

 ##### Returns
 A singular item from the array of type ?.